yogstation13/Yogstation/.github/AUTODOC_GUIDE.md

 is automatically generated and built on every new commit to the master branch

-This gives new developers a clickable reference [DOCUMENTATION] they can browse to better help gain understanding of the /tg/station codebase structure and api reference.
+This gives new developers a clickable reference [DOCUMENTATION] they can browse to better help gain understanding of the yogstation codebase structure and api reference.

 ## Documenting code on yogstation
 We use block comments to document procs and classes, and we use `///` line comments